sdtemple/isweep/README.md

 - Test performance when phase is inferred with beagle
 - Test performance with no gene conversion
 - Not designed for ploidy != 2 (yet)
-- Clean up some scripts to be more developer friendly?
-  - writeSlimDemography.py is particularly poor form
-  - make-roi-table.py is poor form

 ## Current bugs